Our History

 Austal USA started operations in 1999 with under 100 employees on a 14-acre facility that consisted of a 90 x 60 assembly bay fronted by a 380-foot wharf.
 The original support staff of six included three vice presidents and their assistants and the team worked in a double-wide trailer.

-The first major expansion was completed in November 2005, shortly after Austal began designing the Independence-variant Littoral Combat Ship for the U.S. Navy.
+The first major expansion was completed in November 2005, shortly after Austal USA began designing the Independence-variant Littoral Combat Ship for the U.S. Navy.
 This expansion included two additional assembly bays, two launch pads, and a combined wharf (bulkhead) length of 750 feet.

 Austal USA entered the steel shipbuilding market in 2021 breaking ground on the company's steel manufacturing line in March positioning the company to start steel production in April 2022.
-The addition of steel capability allows Austal to build and deliver steel ships needed by the U.S. Coast Guard and Navy.
+The addition of steel capability allows Austal USA to build and deliver steel ships needed by the U.S. Coast Guard and Navy.

-In return for employment commitments, which have been reached by Austal, the State built the AIDT Maritime Training Center – a 60,000 square foot training facility located just east of the Austal facility.
-The State has provided Austal exclusive use of 40,000 square feet of this facility, the use of which has allowed the company to increase the availability of skilled labor to the Gulf Coast maritime industry.
+In return for employment commitments, which have been reached by Austal USA, the State built the AIDT Maritime Training Center – a 60,000 square foot training facility located just east of the Austal USA facility.
+The State has provided Austal USA exclusive use of 40,000 square feet of this facility, the use of which has allowed the company to increase the availability of skilled labor to the Gulf Coast maritime industry.
 Fifty percent of our new workforce is trained in the MTC and 100 percent receives post-employment training and certification in the MTC.